unicode-org/message-format-wg/exploration/0001-builtin-registry-capabilities.md

 ## Alternatives Considered

 The alternative would be to not include any _built-in functions_, essentially outsourcing the task of curating and maintaining commonly used functions to the ecosystem.
+Another alternative would be to specify the signatures of the functions in a default registry for interoperability between implementations but not require implementations to implement all of them.